 Last week Ladybug and I made a quick trip to Goodwill while Bug was at preschool, and I found this gorgeous woven basket.
 The color and texture are exactly what I was looking for, and the price was downright amazing–$2.50!
 I love the seagrass look for a modern coastal space.
 Since snapping these photos, I hung the basket on the wall above the bed, and am loving it there as well.
 More photos soon!

 If you like the wood bead garland, I have an easy tutorial here!

 We recently purchased our white IKEA Hemnes dresser.
-I love the simple, modern look, the ample storage space, and of course, the price tag 😉 We selected white (versus white stain) because it has a glossy finish that I feel will hold up better over time.
+I love the modern look, ample storage space, and of course, the price tag!
+We selected white (versus white stain) because it has a glossy finish that I feel will hold up better over time.
 The dresser is the only big item we have purchased for this space so far, and I’m so pleased with the decision.
 Our previous dresser was black and really weighed down the room; now it feels bright and fresh.